Karachi Kings: 2018 season

 Shahid Afridi joined the team as president and player for 2018.

 On 7 April 2017 Shahid Afridi joined the team as president and player, and left Peshawar Zalmi.
 Mitchell Johnson was replaced by Tymal Mills as he pulled out from the tournament a month before 2018 season.

 In their opening match of the 2018 season, Kings ended the two-season losing streak against Quetta Gladiators by beating them by 19 runs.
 In their next game, the Kings continued their winning form by beating the defending champions, Peshawar Zalmi, in a closely fought game.
 Chasing a target of 132 runs, the team won with 2 balls and 5 wickets to spare.
 Their next game was against arch-rivals, Lahore Qalandars.
 Batting first, the Kings posted 159 for 9 on the board thanks to Bopara's unbeaten innings of 50 runs.
-In reply, the Qalandars got off to a great start, and were 68 for 1 inside 6 overs, but 3 quick wickets from man of the match, Shahid Afridi, ensured a third consecutive win for his side as the Qalandars fell short by 27 runs.
+In reply, the Qalandars got off to a great start, and were 68 for 1 inside 6 overs, but 3 quick wickets from man of the match, Shahid Afridi, ensured a third consecutive win for his team as the Qalandars fell short by 27 runs.
 The Kings got eliminated in the match second eliminator match played at Lahore on 21 March 2018 against Peshawar Zalmi.

 As the league progressed to Sharjah, the Kings' game against Multan Sultans was washed out due to persistent rain.
 In the next game, against Islamabad United, the team's unbeaten run in the season was ended.
-Batting first, the Kings posted the highest target in Sharjah that year - 154 runs - before failing to defend it and losing the match by 8 wickets.
+Batting first, the Kings posted the highest target in Sharjah that year – 154 runs – before failing to defend it and losing the match by 8 wickets.